translate/pootle/docs/developers/contributing.rst

     * Isn't it a bit unfair that you expect a volunteer coder to create the mockup for your feature?

-3. Did you have some discussion on the mailing list or on #pootle?
+3. Did you have some discussion on the mailing list or on the Pootle channel?

     * Drive-by feature requests usually don't get attention.
 But if you have built a case and some links to developers, i.e. they know you, then they